lokapal-xyz/education/content/howtodao/01-dao-design/Defining-DAO-Objectives/Trade-offs.md

 ## Key Trade-offs in DAO Design

 ### **Decentralization vs. Control**
-- **Higher decentralization** ensures broad participation, resistance to corruption, and censorship resistance.
+- **Higher decentralization** ensures broad participation and stronger resistance to corruption and censorship.
 However, it can slow decision-making and make coordination difficult.
 - **More centralized control** allows for faster execution and clearer accountability but can introduce risks of governance capture and reduced community engagement.

 **Example:** A protocol’s DAO might let token holders vote on proposals (decentralized), but a core team executes them (controlled).
 Striking the right balance depends on the DAO’s goals and risk tolerance.